mmondics/aiops-z/README.md

     ![instana-menu-websites](https://raw.githubusercontent.com/mmondics/media/main/images/instana-menu-websites.png)

-    You can see that Instana is monitoring one website named Robot Shop Website.
+    You can see that Instana is monitoring one website named `Robot Shop Website`.
 This is the set of webpages associated with the Robot Shop sample application we have deployed on OpenShift on IBM Z. Instana supports website monitoring by analyzing actual browser request times and route loading times.
 It allows detailed insights into the web browsing experience of users, and deep visibility into application call paths.
 The Instana website monitoring solution works by using a lightweight JavaScript agent, which is embedded into the monitored website.

 14. **Click the Robot Shop Website hyperlink.**